noamross/wp_orcid/README.md

 their ORCiD information into wordpress blogs.

 This is my first time developing a Wordpress plugin and I have limited PHP knowledge, so collaborators are welcome.
+Please fork this document, add your two cents as issues, or just hit me at [@noamross](http://twitter.com/noamross)

 Design Notes
 ============